joergboe/testframework/README.md

 - Reset errexit- and nounset option is disabled in test cases finalization phase
 - Test case now kills child jobs when case is finished
 - Correction in jobcontrol when jobs are fast finished (checkDuplicateJobspec)

+Version 3.9.3
+- errexit and nounset now also disabled in suite finalization
+- Sort output for job START and END
+- Code cleanups